BlockCertsAI/BCAI-Canon/08_l8/L08_Interlinking.md

 <!--
 CANONICAL: TRUE
-LAYER: L8
+LAYER: L08
 AUTO-TOC: ENABLED
 VERSION: 1.0
-PURPOSE: Canon rule file for this Sovereign Substrate layer.
+PURPOSE: Canon rule file for the Canonical Routing & Substrate Interoperability layer.
 NOTES:
  - Do not remove this header.
- - This file defines canonical rules for this substrate layer.
+ - This file defines canonical routing, propagation, and interoperability rules.
 -->

-## L08 Canonical Routing & Substrate Interoperability Layer
+## L08 — Canonical Routing & Substrate Interoperability

-The Canonical Routing & Substrate Interoperability Layer defines **how information, transitions, proofs, and sealed truth move across nodes, domains, and substrate boundaries.**
+The Canonical Routing & Substrate Interoperability Layer defines **how information, transitions, proofs, and sealed truth move across nodes, domains, and substrate boundaries**.

 L08 answers the question:
 **“How does the substrate ensure every node, every domain, and every layer sees the same truth — in the same order — without drift, ambiguity, or contradiction?”**

 Routing is not networking.
 Interoperability is not integration.
-This layer defines the substrate’s *truth synchronization model.*
+This layer defines the substrate’s **truth synchronization model**.

 ---